 Our school was founded in the koryū kenjutsu tradition.
 Formed from the study of Edo period Shintō Munen-ryū Kenjutsu system 神道無念流 (Shindo Munen-ryu).
-Shinkan-ryū is a descendant school of Shintō Munen Ryū Kenjutsu in the kanto tradition.
-The philosophical and more profound teachings of swordsmanship in Shinkan-ryū Kenpō's is conveyed and taught.
+Shinkan-ryū is a descendant school of Shintō Munen Ryū Kanto-ha.
+The philosophical and more profound teachings of swordsmanship in Shinkan-ryū Kenpō is conveyed and taught.
 The school is centered on authentic and correct swordsmanship, and the spiritual development and character refinement of the swordsman.
 Just as the classical arts are meant to be, but are either superficially so or sadly, simply not at all emphasized.

-Shinkan-ryū takes the ideas of munen 無念, which is a Buddhist concept and attempts to pierce the fog of mental constructs to show the real truth of our minds and the world.
+Shinkan-ryū takes the ideas of munen 無念 (non-worldly thoughts), which is a Buddhist concept and attempts to pierce the fog of mental constructs to show the real truth of our minds and the world.
 The techniques of the sword and mind are shared at the same level.
 One does not develop only the sword without the mind in the true tradition of Shinkan-ryū Kenpō.

 Ranks & Levels

-Equipment used in Shinkan-ryuū Kenpō includes the basic bokuto (wooden sword).
-We also use iaito, both long and short.
-Iaito are metal swords with blunted edges.
-Shinken, swords with real edges are also used when appropriate.
-Shinai (slotted bamboo swords) and a few other types of swords are sometimes used.
-We practice wearing traditional Japanese martial arts clothing (budo-gi).
+Equipment used in Shinkan-ryuū Kenpō includes the basic bokutō (wooden sword).
+We also use iaitō, both long and short.
+Iaitō are metal swords with blunted edges.
+We also use Shinken, swords with real edges when appropriate.
+Shinai (slotted bamboo swords) and a few other types of swords are also used.
+We practice wearing traditional Japanese martial arts clothing (budō-gi) and practice armor (bogu).